ephieo/echo_server/README.md

 - Clone the repo
 - If running in vs code :
   - run `./gradlew build` to build the gradle project.
+  - Then run `./gradlew run` to run the project.
 - If running in intellij :
   - Open up the gradle project window and execute the build task.
   - You can also just click the build button.
-  - To run the actual project once built :
+  - To run the actual project once built run the application task or enter `./gradlew run` in the terminal.

 ###  Overview
 Building an echo server to introduce myself to networking fundamentals.